sparkes/researchAgentAPI/README.md

 ### Using Pre-built Image

-A pre-built image is available on GitHub Container Registry:
+A pre-built image is available on GitHub Container Registry, with support for both AMD64 and ARM64 architectures:

 ```bash
 docker pull ghcr.io/sparkes/researchagentapi:latest
 ```

+Docker will automatically pull the correct image for your system's architecture.
+The image supports:
+- AMD64 (x86_64) - For most desktop/server systems
+- ARM64 (aarch64) - For Apple Silicon Macs, Raspberry Pi, and other ARM-based systems

 ### Environment Variables in Docker